 RELATED STORY: Gain free inspiration and education at PYM LIVE Events

 Of specific evergreen note: “The 33 Skills Meeting and Event Planners Need to Succeed” provides a rundown of the Meeting and Business Event Competency Standards (MBECS) categories and then links off from each listing to an original PYM post with relevant education.

-MPI’s regularly updated blog is more vibrant and accessible than ever thanks to the association’s recent website redesign.
-There, you’ll find original content by industry journalists and subject matter experts (including PYM’s former Chief Storyteller Kristi Casey Sanders).
-Recent posts on the MPI blog include “The Role of Digital in Event Strategy” and “Women in Leadership: 6 Ways to Rock Your Next Job Interview.”
+MPI’s blog is more vibrant and accessible than ever, offering news updates as well as destination coverage and best practices for industry professionals.
+There, you’ll find original content by industry veterans, journalists and subject matter experts (including PYM’s former Chief Storyteller Kristi Casey Sanders).
+Recent posts on the MPI blog include “The Business Value of Meetings is Greater for Women and All of Us with More Diverse,

-10 More Free Mags
+12 More Free Mags

 All of the following magazines offer free access/subscriptions (print and/or digital) to industry professionals.
 Some require that you fill out a web form to be “approved” for a free subscription, but their goal is to find and keep new readers, so the process is usually as easy as possible for planners.
 Many of these websites also offer free live and on-demand webinars and e-newsletters.